servo-automation/highfive/README.md

  - `assign_people`: Assign people based on review requests in PR body or (pseudo-)random reviewer rotation.
  - `diff_check_warn`: Check the diff of the commits in a PR for added lines, changed files, or missing tests matching a pattern (specified in the config), and post a consolidated warning message on the match(es) found.
  - `label_response`: Add/remove labels when a PR is opened/updated/closed.
+ - `open_pulls`: This manages all open PRs in queue.
+It tracks the PR update times and notifies its authors or closes the PRs based on their inactivity.
  - `path_watchers`: Notify watcher(s) in a comment whenever a PR makes changes to the "watched" paths.

 ---